 Shop the Tag Color of the Week

 Most Goodwills will have what they call the “tag color of the week.”
 This means that you will save 50% on all merchandise with that color tag.
 They will post online what color is for the week, so if you plan, you can spend half the price that you normally would.
-(Alejandra Cerball)

-Use your Military Discount or your Seniors Discount
+Use Your Military Discount or Your Senior’s Discount

-Goodwill offers a Military member Discount where military members get 10% off on Tuesday, and a Senior Citizen Discount where seniors get 10% off on Wednesdays, so if you are a member of either of those groups, make sure to hit goodwill on those days.
+Goodwill offers a Military member Discount where military members get 10% off on Tuesdays, and a Senior Citizen Discount where seniors get 10% off on Wednesdays, so if you are a member of either of those groups, make sure to hit goodwill on those days.

 Thrifting at Goodwill